Ndunguuu01/Tax-Compliance-Prediction-Radar/README.md

 The core issue is the lack of a data-driven framework to:
 1. Identify which firm characteristics are linked to loss reporting
-2. Proactively flag high-riskfirms and sectors for investigation
+2. Proactively flag high-risk firms and sectors for investigation
 3. Understand how firm-level loss behaviour impacts overall tax revenue risk

 Who are the benefactors?